MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 | rating                  | Rating                                  | FLOAT(2, 1)    |

-## Analysis List

-#### Product Analysis:

-- Utilized SQL to conduct in-depth analysis of product lines to identify top-performing and underperforming segments.
-- Identified areas for improvement within each product line.

-#### Sales Analysis:

-- Leveraged SQL to analyze sales trends, providing insights into product performance and effectiveness of sales strategies.
-- Implemented SQL queries to measure the impact of different sales strategies and recommend modifications for increased sales.

-#### Customer Analysis:

-- Uncovered customer segments and their purchasing patterns.
-- Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

 ## Approach Used

+**Data Understanding:**

+Familiarize myself with the dataset's structure, including the available columns, data types, and any provided documentation or data dictionary.
+Gained an understanding of the specific business questions or objectives that need to be addressed using the dataset.

-1. **Data Wrangling:** my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
+**Data Cleaning and Preprocessing:** my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
 Here are some key steps I took:

+***Data Assessment:***
-***Data Assessment:*** I assessed the quality and structure of the data to identify any issues or inconsistencies that needed to be addressed.
+- I assessed the quality and structure of the data to identify any issues or inconsistencies that needed to be addressed.
 This involved checking for missing values, outliers, inconsistent formatting, or data entry errors.

 Data Cleaning: I performed data cleaning operations to address the identified issues.
 This included tasks such as:

-Handling Missing Values: I employed techniques like imputation or deletion, depending on the nature of the missing data.
+- Handling Missing Values: I employed techniques like imputation or deletion, depending on the nature of the missing data.
-Removing Duplicates: I eliminated any duplicate records or entries to ensure data integrity.
+- Removing Duplicates: I eliminated any duplicate records or entries to ensure data integrity.
-Standardizing Formats: I standardized the formats of data fields, such as dates, currencies, or units, to ensure consistency.
+- Standardizing Formats: I standardized the formats of data fields, such as dates, currencies, or units, to ensure consistency.
-Correcting Errors: I resolved data entry errors or inconsistencies by verifying against trusted sources or applying data transformation techniques.
+- Correcting Errors: I resolved data entry errors or inconsistencies by verifying against trusted sources or applying data transformation techniques.
   Data Transformation: I conducted data transformations to derive meaningful insights or facilitate analysis.
 This involved tasks like:

 Aggregating Data: I aggregated data at different levels, such as daily, monthly, or by categories, to enable analysis and reporting.
 Creating Derived Variables: I calculated new variables or features based on existing data, which could include ratios, averages, or other derived metrics.